Phillip Phillips: Overview

-Phillip Phillips auditioned in Savannah, Georgia.
+Phillips auditioned in Savannah, Georgia.
 He sang "Superstition" by Stevie Wonder.
 One of the show's executive producers, Megan Michaels-Wolflick, stated "I remember the day in Savannah in 2011 when Phillip Phillips walked in the room and I thought, "This guy is going to win this season."
 As he walked in front of American Idol judges for his initial audition, Steven Tyler whispered to Jennifer Lopez, "I got a funny feeling about this."
 The judges asked him to perform a second song with his guitar, and he performed Michael Jackson's "Thriller."
 He advanced to the Hollywood rounds, and later to the Las Vegas round.

 On February 23, 2012, Phillips was chosen as one of the Top 25 semi-finalists, and was voted into the Top 13.

 His performance style on the show has been compared to Dave Matthews, and he covered one of his songs, "The Stone," in the competition.
 When asked about Phillips' imitation of his style, Dave Matthews said: "More power to him, I don't mind," and added "He should kick my ass, [then] maybe I can retire and he can take over my band."
 Mentor Stevie Nicks said Phillips would have been good enough to join Fleetwood Mac back in 1975, after his performance of Jonny Lang's "Still Rainin," for which he received a standing ovation from the judges.

 After the Top 13 performance night, Phillips was taken to a doctor for possible kidney stones.
 He had eight procedures while he was performing on Idol, and considered quitting the show due to the pain.

 For his Top 3 performance, Phillips sang Bob Seger's "We've Got Tonight."
 For Top 4, he did a cover of Damien Rice's "Volcano" - which has been heralded as one of the best American Idol performances of all time.
 As the sole contestant who was never in jeopardy of elimination in any week of the competition, Phillips became the winner on the finale against Jessica Sanchez after a record-breaking 132 million votes were cast.
 His coronation song, "Home," was released after his performance, and had the biggest digital sales week for any Idol winner's coronation song.